-Answering the assigned questions gets students thinking about the material to be covered in the lecture.
+How can there be a discussion in the classroom if the students haven't read the assignment?
+Answering the questions of the assignment gets students thinking about the material to be covered in the lecture.
 Students come to class motivated to learn what they have not been able to teach themselves.
 The instructor spends time on common misconceptions and stumbling blocks and not on material students has shown they have already grasped.
-Getting students' answers also helps the instructors adjust the pace of their courses and the quality of the instructional materials they use.
+Getting students' answers also helps faculty adjust the pace of their courses and the quality of the instructional materials they use.
 If a point has clearly not been understood, additional time can be devoted to that subject.
-It also makes the lecture setting more participatory and student centered, because students' answers to the questions may be used in class1.
+It also makes the lecture setting more participatory and student centered, because students' answers to the questions may be used in class (1).

-In addition to helping students learn the subject at hand, JiTT can also bring benefits by helping students structure their time and the way they approach a new subject.
-Most instructors agree that students get more in classroom if they prepare for class by reading the text ahead of the lecture2.
+In addition to helping students learn the subject at hand, JiTT can also bring benefits by helping students structure their time and their ways of approaching a new subject.
+Most instructors agree that students get more out of classroom time if they prepare for class by reading the text ahead of lecture (2).
 It also helps students to develop and practice writing skills.
-JiTT promotes construction classes' instruction as a dialogue whether as student-student or student-teacher.
+JiTT promotes construction classes instruction as dialogue whether student-student or student-teacher.
+The give and take in the classroom suggests future discussions/questions that will reflect the mood and the level of expertise in the class at hand.
+In this way the feedback loop is closed with the students having played a major part in the endeavors.